 The third most common construction site accident is “struck by an object.”
-Struck-bys cause roughly 8 percent of construction site fatalities.
-A bunch of toppling bricks, a two-by-four, or a hammer can strike a worker.
-The heavier they are, and the higher the height they fall from, the more serious the injury.
+“Struck-bys” cause roughly 8 percent of construction site fatalities.
+Toppling bricks or other materials, dropped tools, or other objects can strike a worker.
+The heavier the object is, and the higher the height it falls from, the more serious the injury.

 A type of accident known in the industry as a “caught between” is the fourth most common of the Fatal Four.
-The accident involves a worker caught between at least two objects two pieces of heavy equipment, a moving truck and a wall, and between any two items on a construction site.
+These accidents involve a worker caught between at least two objects, two pieces of heavy equipment, or a moving piece of equipment and a wall on a construction site.

 What Are the Most Common Injuries on Construction Sites?

-People on construction sites can suffer almost every conceivable type of injury.
-Some, such as broken bones or cuts, may cause pain but ultimately heal, with any short-term limitation resolved.
-But others, such as traumatic brain injury (TBI) or spinal cord injuries, can result in the injured person needing lifelong care and losing mobility or other functions.
+People on construction sites can suffer every conceivable type of injury.
+Some, such as broken bones or cuts, may cause temporary pain but ultimately heal, allowing you to get back to your normal life.
+Other injuries, such as traumatic brain injuries (TBI) or spinal cord injuries, can result in the injured person needing lifelong care and permanently losing mobility or other functions.

 These latter types of injuries often carry the adjective “catastrophic,” meaning they exert an immediate negative impact on the injured person’s life.
-They may lack the ability to perform the activities of daily living (ADL), such as bathing or dressing, or to work again.
+The injured person may lack the ability to perform the activities of daily living (ADL), such as bathing or dressing, or be unable to work again.